Christmas in the Heart: Release and promotion

 Nash Edgerton directed an official music video for the song "Must Be Santa" that was released on November 16, 2009 and described as "bonkers" by Rolling Stone.
 The video depicts Dylan and some holiday revelers lip synching the song at a raucous Christmas house party.
 Count Smokula makes an unexpected appearance as an accordion player, miming the accordion part that David Hidalgo played on the actual recording.
 One of the guests instigates a fight and leaves the party by jumping through a living-room window.
 In the closing scene, Dylan and Santa Claus are on the front porch together watching the rabble-rouser's departure.
-As of Christmastime 2021, the video had been viewed over seven million times on YouTube, significantly more times than the next most popular versions of the song (i.e., those recorded by Mitch Miller, Raffi, and Brave Combo).
+As of Christmastime 2024, the video had been viewed over 8 million times on YouTube, significantly more times than the next most popular versions of the song (i.e., those recorded by Mitch Miller, Raffi, and Brave Combo).
 "Must Be Santa" was also released as a music video ecard and a 7" single, the B-side of which is a recording of Dylan reading 'Twas the Night Before Christmas that was first broadcast on Theme Time Radio Hour.

 Dylan released a second music video to promote Christmas in the Heart, for "The Little Drummer Boy", on December 9, 2009.
-Directed by artist/filmmaker Jeff Scher, the video features images from classic films (actress Jane Greer appears at the 2:10 mark) and home movies that have been rotoscoped with water colors and crayons in order to tell a modern version of the story of the Nativity of Jesus in the song's lyrics.
-The video, described by one critic as "the most beautiful Christmas gift Bob Dylan could give his fans", premiered on Amazon as part of the company's "12 Days of Christmas" promotion with the site linking directly to Feeding America, one of the charities benefiting from Christmas in the Heart's royalties.
-Dylan released a statement on Amazon along with the video, saying, “Happy Holidays Friends.
+Directed by artist/filmmaker Jeff Scher, the video features images from classic films (actress Jane Greer appears at the 2:10 mark) and home movies that have been rotoscoped with water colors and crayons to tell a modern version of the story of the Nativity of Jesus in the song's lyrics.
+The video premiered on Amazon as part of the company's "12 Days of Christmas" promotion with the site linking directly to Feeding America, one of the charities benefiting from Christmas in the Heart's royalties.
+Dylan released a statement on Amazon along with the video, saying, "Happy Holidays Friends.
 Since this season is all about giving, I’d like to take a moment and mention the good people at Feeding America.
 They provide meals for over 25 million hungry Americans each year.
-If you have a moment, you can join me in contributing to this worthy charity”.
+If you have a moment, you can join me in contributing to this worthy charity".